-Wisconsin Sea Grant is leading an integrated assessment of changing Lake Michigan water levels and their impacts on coastal bluffs and beaches between Shorewood and Port Washington in southeastern Wisconsin.
+In 2016 and 2017, Wisconsin Sea Grant led an integrated assessment of changing Lake Michigan water levels and their impacts on coastal bluffs and beaches between Shorewood and Port Washington in southeastern Wisconsin.
 Lake Michigan water levels were below the long-term average from 1999 to 2014, but began to rise, and rise rapidly, from record low water levels in January 2013.
-The integrated assessment is taking into account this variability of Great Lakes water levels and how those levels affect the stability of coastal bluffs and beaches.
+The integrated assessment took into account this variability of Great Lakes water levels and how those levels affect the stability of coastal bluffs and beaches.

-Policy options, adaptive actions, outreach and decision tools will result from this study.
-They could be applicable in Wisconsin, as well as in other areas around the Great Lakes.
+Policy options, adaptive actions, outreach and decision tools resulted from this study.
+They are applicable in Wisconsin, as well as in other areas around the Great Lakes.

-A team of investigators representing the disciplines of coastal engineering, geology, urban and regional planning, law, policy studies, ecology, landscape architecture and social science is adding to work completed during a preliminary planning phase in 2015.
-The project is engaging local government officials, coastal property owners, and broader partners such as the Southeastern Wisconsin Regional Planning Commission, Wisconsin Coastal Management Program, Wisconsin Emergency Management, Wisconsin Department of Natural Resources, and Association of State Floodplain Managers.
+A team of investigators representing the disciplines of coastal engineering, geology, urban and regional planning, law, policy studies, ecology, landscape architecture and social science added to work completed during a preliminary planning phase in 2015.
+The project engaged local government officials, coastal property owners, and broader partners such as the Southeastern Wisconsin Regional Planning Commission, Wisconsin Coastal Management Program, Wisconsin Emergency Management, Wisconsin Department of Natural Resources, and Association of State Floodplain Managers.

-Funding for the integrated assessment has come from $10,000 and $50,000 awards by the Graham Sustainability Institute at the University of Michigan.
-It began in March 2015 and will extend through April 2017.
+Funding for the integrated assessment came from $10,000 and $50,000 awards by the Graham Sustainability Institute at the University of Michigan.
+It began in March 2015 and extended through April 2017.

 What is an integrated assessment?